 It is the compact fluorescent (CFL) and LED bulbs that affect your mitochondria in a very bad way.
 These lights lack the wavelengths/frequencies found in natural sunlight.
 The infrared, red, and violet wavelengths found in sunlight are completely eliminated from LEDs and CFLs.
 And the blue light frequency has been amplified.

-Shedding some light on your mitochondria
+Shedding some light on your mitochondria and fatigue

 Your mitochondria are your body’s power plants.
 These tiny structures, found within nearly every cell in your body, produce a substance called ATP (adenosine triphosphate).
 And ATP is the energy that powers your body.